 Not only should you research the fair value of the vehicle you’re considering and shop around and negotiate to get the best price, you should also shop around for a loan.
 While shopping around for a car loan doesn’t sound nearly as fun as shopping for an actual car, it’s essential if you want to get a good deal.

-The idea behind getting pre-approved for a car loan is simple: By shopping around for an auto loan, you’ll enter the dealership with a good idea of the interest rates and terms you can expect.
+The idea behind getting a pre-approved auto loan is simple: By shopping around for an auto loan, you’ll enter the dealership with a good idea of the interest rates and terms you can expect.
 And if you’re pre-approved for a car loan, you’ll have an extra bargaining chip with the dealer to help you get a low rate, which will make your new or used car more affordable in the long run.

 Check Your Personal Loan Rates